FAQs

 Tell me more about the different Attachments?

-The PowerUp, Elemart A5 and Elesmart A6 all use the same powerful 500W motor, controller, throttle and brake controls.
+The PowerUp, Elemart A5 and Elesmart A6 all have a 12 inch diameter wheel and use the same powerful 36V 500W motor, controller, throttle and brake controls.
 The main differences are frame, handlebars, LCD display and method of connection to the wheelchair.

 The original Attachment is called PowerUp on our website.
 It has two connecting arms with clamps on the ends.
 The clamps are connected to the two wheelchair front down tubes (side connection).
 If you have seen any of my videos then that is the Attachment that I have.
 It is available in black and features a black and white LCD display and is unbelievable value for money.
 See here.